v2sCollections/City-of-Dreams/README.md

 - V can send their vehicle away.
 - V can now purchase all vehicles from the in-game atelier store.
 - V can control vehicle headlights and windows.
+- V can now start and stop the engine.
+- V can now turn on interior lights.
 - V can change the brightness and distance of vehicle headlights.
-- V can change the colors of the neon lights on all motorbikes.
+- V can change the colours of the neon lights on all motorbikes.
 - Displays in-world holographic arrows for quest/point of interest navigation, mirroring the dots in the minimap.
 - **I**t will now cost Eddies to summon your vehicle.
 - It will cost you more eddies to repair destroyed vehicles when summoning them.
 - Summon and spawn distances for vehicles decreased.
-- No camera auto-centering while driving in TPP and FPP mode.
+- No camera auto-centring while driving in TPP and FPP mode.
 - Fast Travel is a paid service.
 No money - no travel.

-### Vehicle Insurance

-- Vehicle summoning and repair are paid services: no money - no cars; and if you get in debt with the system, they will deny you access to your vehicles until you repay your debts.
-- You are charged for traffic accidents depending on which car you hit.
-- you gain access to the Vehicle Insurance website through your home PC where you can buy different subscription packages to have a discount on all the vehicle-related services.
-Those aren’t cheap, but without those discounts prices are biting!
+- Added Crystal Coat for most Vehicles.

 ### **Custom Vehicles**